 UK Chemotherapy Board - Overview

-The Chemotherapy Board provides guidance, oversight and support for the continuing development of chemotherapy services in the UK.
+The UK Chemotherapy Board (UKCB) provides guidance, oversight and support for the continuing development of chemotherapy services in the UK.
+The ACP is currently represented on the UKCB by Dr Janine Mansi.

 It was established in 2013 by The Royal College of Radiologists (RCR), the Royal College of Physicians (RCP), the Association of Cancer Physicians (ACP), the Royal College of Pathologists (RCPath), the British Oncology Pharmacy Association (BOPA) and the UK Oncology Nursing Society (UKONS).
 It has representation from across the four UK nations and from other organisations closely involved in chemotherapy services.